Lenovo Legion 5 17ACH6H-82JY0001GE

 » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

-R7 5800H: An impressive desktop-grade octa-core APU with SMT-enabled Zen 3 cores running at 3.2 to 4.4 GHz and a Vega series graphics adapter with 8 CUs clocked at up to 2,000 MHz.» Further information can be found in our Comparison of Mobile Processsors.
+R7 5800H: A high-performance, laptop-grade, octa-core APU.
+The Ryzen features eight SMT-enabled Zen 3 cores running at 3.2 GHz to 4.4 GHz along with the Vega 8 graphics adapter that runs at up to 2,000 MHz.» Further information can be found in our Comparison of Mobile Processsors.

 » Further information can be found in our Notebook Purchase Guide.